-The genus Porzana is widespread in the Pacific, where it is represented by numerous island-endemic and flightless species (many of which are extinct as a result of anthropogenic disturbances) as well as several more cosmopolitan species, including P. tabuensis.
-No subspecies of P. tabuensis are recognized (Mayr 1945; Pratt et al. 1987; del Hoyo et al. 1996).
+The genus Porzana is widespread in the Pacific, where it is represented by numerous island-endemic and flightless species (many of which are extinct as a result of anthropogenic disturbances) as well as several more cosmopolitan species, including the spotless crake.
+No subspecies of the spotless crake are recognized (Mayr 1945; Pratt et al. 1987; del Hoyo et al. 1996).
 We have carefully reviewed the available taxonomic information (Mayr 1945; Pratt et al. 1987; del Hoyo et al. 1996) and have concluded the species is a valid taxon.